bigmat18/Mindflayer/100. Notes/Introduction to Surface Reconstruction.md

 ### From point cloud to a scalar field
 The problem statement is: given a set of points $\{x_0, \dots, x_n\}$ define
 $$f(x) = \varphi(\{x_0, \dots, x_n\}) \:\:\:\:\: S= \{s|f(x)= \alpha\}$$
-so that S interpolates/approximates the point cloud. [[Normals on 3D Models|Normals]] are often either assumed or computed from the point cloud.
+so that S interpolates/approximates the point cloud. [[Surfaces Normals|Normals]] are often either assumed or computed from the point cloud.
 The normals are importat to define a surface and the most of acquisition method compute the normal on the points.

 ![[Pasted image 20250508180656.png | 350]]
 But some times the point cloud lose the normals.
 To rebuild the normal we can use the **Principal Component Analysis (PCA)**